-NCVA proposes that a departmental policy change be implemented to recognize that seriously disabled veterans entitled to a disability pension at 78 per cent or more (SDVs) qualify, as a matter of right, under the Veterans Burial Regulations/Last Post Fund and should be granted automatic entitlement for funeral and burial grants.
+NCVA proposes that a departmental policy change be implemented to recognize that seriously disabled veterans entitled to a disability pension at 78 per cent or more (seriously disabled veterans [SDVs]) qualify, as a matter of right, under the Veterans Burial Regulations/Last Post Fund and should be granted automatic entitlement for funeral and burial grants.
 This would obviate the need to draft lengthy submissions that also place VAC adjudicators in the position of having to consider extremely complex and comprehensive evidence supporting our contention that the interrelationship of the pensioned and non-pensioned conditions of such veterans has contributed to their passing.

-At the outset, we must state that a rather disturbing development has occurred with regard to the Last Post Fund administration of the Veterans Burial Regulations.
-It must be underlined that, over recent months, we have actually encountered a certain amount of procedural and substantive resistance from the Last Post Fund adjudicative team.
-Indeed, a number of our submissions on behalf of seriously disabled veterans such as war amputees and Hong Kong veterans have met with bureaucratic obstacles and a less positive result upon adjudication than previously experienced.
+At the outset, we must state that we have experienced great success over the last year with regard to the Last Post Fund administration of the veterans' burial regulations.
+It will be recalled that we had encountered in the past a certain amount of procedural and substantive resistance from the Last Post Fund adjudicative team.
+Indeed, a number of our submissions on behalf of seriously disabled veterans (SDVs) such as war amputees and Hong Kong veterans had met with bureaucratic obstacles and a less positive result upon adjudication than previously experienced.